ilgaiaz/sonar-mapping/README.md

 # Sonar mapping
 This is a project made during my Erasmus+ at ISEP (Instituto Superior de Engenharia do Porto).

-The request made for this project was to obtain a system capable of mapping a room, determining the distance of objects and walls from where the assessment is made.
-Furthermore, the system must be able to create a 2D map with the measures toke and to show them visually via the graphical interface.
+The request for this project was to obtain a system capable of mapping a room, determining the distance of objects and walls from where the assessment is performed.
+Furthermore, the system must be able to create a 2D map with the measures taken and to show them visually via the graphical interface.
-For the development have been used a sonar that allows you to measure the distance, a stepper motor to be able to rotate the sensor, so it's possible to acquire the measurements at 360° and a USB to serial converter module (CP2102) to send the collected data to the PC via UART.
+For the development a sonar has been used that allows you to measure the distance, a stepper motor to be able to rotate the sensor, so it's possible to acquire the measurements at 360° and a USB to serial converter module (CP2102) to send the collected data to the PC via UART.
 On the PC side was used Python and Qt to create a very simple interface able to:

 1. Enable the UART connection